awsdocs/aws-cdk-guide/doc_source/ecs_example.md

 --------

-# Creating an AWS Fargate Service Using the AWS CDK<a name="ecs_tutorial"></a>
+# Creating an AWS Fargate Service Using the AWS CDK<a name="ecs_example"></a>

-This tutorial walks you through how to create an AWS Fargate service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster that's fronted by an internet\-facing Application Load Balancer from an image on DockerHub\.
+This example walks you through how to create an AWS Fargate service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster that's fronted by an internet\-facing Application Load Balancer from an image on Amazon ECR\.

 Amazon ECS is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster\.
 You can host your cluster on a serverless infrastructure that's managed by Amazon ECS by launching your services or tasks using the Fargate launch type\.
 For more control, you can host your tasks on a cluster of Amazon Elastic Compute Cloud \(Amazon EC2\) instances that you manage by using the Amazon EC2 launch type\.